awaishassan43/Scrapy/README.md

+Detail 20 books;

-Detail 20 books present on first page of "https://books.toscrape.com/" is scraped and saved in CSV file
+on first page of "https://books.toscrape.com/" is scraped and saved in CSV file

+Please Run The Script using this command

+**scrapy crawl spider -o books.csv**